 <p><strong>Please include attribution to https://www.caringseniorservice.com with this graphic.</strong><br /><br /> <a href='https://www.caringseniorservice.com/blog/infographic-fall-prevention-fact-sheet'> <img src='https://www.caringseniorservice.com/hs-fs/hubfs/Fall%20Prevent

 ion%20Fact%20Sheet.jpg?t=1541686856821&width=800&name=Fall%20Prevention%20Fact%20Sheet.jpg' alt='Fall prevention fact sheet' width='600px' border='0' /></a> </p>

 - Less than half of older adults talk to their healthcare professionals about falls and fall prevention.

-- Every 14 seconds, an older adult is treated in the hospital for a fall-related injury.
+- Every 11 seconds a senior is treated in the hospital for a fall-related injury

 - Falls are the most common cause of traumatic brain injuries in older adults.